Developer Guide

 The Calendar UI implementation will discuss the use of this list.

-object is created with the same start and end Index
+Index for edelete, a Range object is created with the same start and end Index.

 Sequence Diagram